Five Spice announces 'Ek Shaadi Par Ek aur Shaadi Free!

 New Delhi [India], March 2 (ANI/GPRC): FIVE SPICE GROUP having a Legacy of more than 20 years in the hospitality and catering business, has come up with first time ever unique offer in the hospitality industry, 'Ek Shaadi Par Doosri Free!'.

-Regardless of whether you have hundreds or thousands on your wedding guest list, you'll be able to host all of your friends and family in these beautiful large wedding venues.
-No matter your type of ceremony, be sure to head out to the property's 7.5-acre grounds to take some luscious wedding photos.
+From Royal architecture, open greens to night club themed party venue, Yadu Greens will surely give you an awe-inspiring experience.
+Not to forget, the FIVE SPICE group, known as the master of hospitality, has a legacy of 20 years in the catering industry, which means a 100% guarantee for quality, taste and variety.

-Royal architecture, magnificent fort look, the venue offers a sense of royalties and an opportunity for the bride & groom to have a life-long experience of tying knots like a King and Queen.
-It is one of the go-to wedding destinations among all as it provides a lavish spread of grandeur mixed with India's heritage.
+Check you our latest pics and videos on Instagram and feel the magic!

-For having a royal wedding experience, avail the limited-time offer.
-Contact: ...............for more details.
+For having a royal wedding experience, avail the limited time offer.
+Contact: 84-71-022-022 for more details.
 Limited Time Offer, Visit Yadu Greens by Five Spice for more details.

 *Terms & Conditions Apply.
 Subject to management's discretion and availability.